STEEP-SLOPE ROOFS

 SLATE

 Slate is one of the most time tested roof solutions in the world, and is considered a family heirloom to many who have had the same roof on their stylish house/building.
-Slates aesthetic appeal is unrivaled, as is it’s longevity.
+Slates aesthetic appeal is unrivaled, as is its longevity.
 Many slate roofs have been known to last more than a century.
 This class of roof comes with a high price point and the need for excellent structural support, however.
 Due to these reasons, many do not find slate to be a viable option for their property.

 • Beauty & Uniqueness